Bubblin-Superbooks/official-handbook/README.md

 ## The Project
-This project was initially generated using [bookiza bash plugin](https://github.com/bookiza/bookiza/tree/master/bash) i.e. with command `$ bookiza new Official-Handbook 30`.
+This project was initially generated using [bookiza bash plugin](https://github.com/bookiza/bookiza/tree/master/bash) i.e. with command `$ bookiza new official-handbook --leafs 30`.

-The bash plugin is now deprecated.
+> Notice: The bash plugin is now deprecated.

 ## TODOs:
 List of things to probably do (and would appreciate immediate help on):